pytest-dev/pytest-django/docs/faq.rst

 Yes. pytest-django supports running tests in parallel with pytest-xdist.
 Each process created by xdist gets its own separate database that is used for the tests.
-This ensures that each test can run independently, regardless of wheter transactions are tested or not.
+This ensures that each test can run independently, regardless of whether transactions are tested or not.

 .. _faq-getting-help: